About

 Stood with boxes of chips on the sea wall, we watched the world go by, noticed the large boats on the horizon, the waves hitting black rocks below us sending the white spray high into the air.
 Shouts and laughter from holiday-makers, dodgems and the seagulls cruising in the air.

-The cares of the day slipped away as the meditative sound of the waves take over
+The cares of the day slipped away as the meditative sounds of the waves take over

 On the sand, we found shells and odd shaped stones with quartz lines running through them.
 Worn down by the sea, over the centuries and way beyond our own short time we have spent on this earth.